nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 #### Example Service Root URL

-The provider SHALL publish the Service Rot URL to Spine Directory Services, for example:
+The provider SHALL publish the Service Root URL to Spine Directory Services, for example:

 `https://provider.nhs.uk/GP0001/STU3/1/gpconnect`

+Please see [Registering GP Connect systems in SDS for more details].

 Consumer systems are required to construct a [Service Root URL containing the SSP URL followed by the FHIR Server Root URL of the logical practice FHIR server](https://developer.nhs.uk/apis/spine-core-1-0/ssp_implementation_guide.html#system-architecture) that is suitable for interacting with the SSP service.
 API provider systems will be unaware of the SSP URL prefix as this will be removed prior to calling the provider API endpoint.